dalehenrich/gsApplicationTools/docs/gettingStarted.md

   - **AlmostOutOfMemory**
   - **AlmostOutOfStack**

-For example, when an **Error** exception is handled, the following method is called:
+For example, when an **Error** exception is handled, the following method is invoked:

 ```Smalltalk
 gemServerHandleErrorException: exception